GCA Executive Program

 Boardrooms need smart GCs/CLOs who also have the leadership skills to make things happen.
 Combining legal excellence with business sense and leadership development (creativity, communication, cooperation, networking etc) will make you stand out.

-One intensive week you will never forget
+Five intensive days you will never forget

 You will not only learn from the most prominent Professors and Experts, but also from the experiences and ideas of your improving peers.
 Without exception, it gives participants a boost of confidence to function even better and with more pleasure at C-level.
 Last but not least: we pay a lot of attention to creating a pleasant and confidential setting where diversity, integrity, mutual respect, transparency and relativity come first.
 You will get a lifelong, valuable network.